xtLyu/CrossBA/README.md

 ## CrossBA
-The code for paper: ["Cross-Context Backdoor Attacks against Graph Prompt Learning"](https://arxiv.org/abs/2405.17984)
+This is the official implementation of ["Cross-Context Backdoor Attacks against Graph Prompt Learning"](https://arxiv.org/abs/2405.17984)

 We will further review the code and update the resources in the future.